pymatgen.analysis.chemenv.utils package

 - distances_indices_sorted(points, sign=False)[source]

-Computes the distances from the plane to each of the points.
+Compute the distances from the plane to each of the points.
 Positive distances are on the side of the normal of the plane while negative distances are on the other side.
-Indices sorting the points from closest to furthest is also computed. :param points: Points for which distances are computed :param sign: Whether to add sign information in the indices sorting the points distances
+Indices sorting the points from closest to furthest is also computed.

 - Returns: